MTGSDK/mediation-ios/README.md

 ```

-#### Load Rewarded Video Ads
+#### Load RewaredVideo ads
-**The user ID（can only be numbers and characters） is the identifier for the server-side callback, if it is in client-callback mode it can be left empty.**
+**userId（can only be numbers and charcters） is the Identifier for the server-side callback,if it is in client-callback mode,it can be left empty.**

 ```java
 + (void)loadRewardVideoAdWithAdUnitID:(NSString *)adUnitID mediationSettings:(NSDictionary *)mediationSettings;